Dhruvid98/SFAL-VSD-SoC-Design/Day 15/README.md

-# SPICE Simulations CMOS Circuits
+# Velocity Saturation and basics of CMOS inverter VTC
 * To explore SPICE simulations of NMOS transistors and CMOS inverters across different technology nodes.
 And comparing the behaviors of long-channel and short-channel devices, as well as analyzing their current–voltage characteristics.

 ## NMOS Characteristics